 Trump blasts Harris as ‘radical’ in first rally since Biden’s exit

-Republican claims Harris is a ‘radical left lunatic’, as Biden praises VP as ‘tough’ and ‘experienced.’
+Republican claims Harris is a ‘radical-left lunatic’, as Biden praises VP as ‘tough’ and ‘experienced.’

-Donald Trump has launched a volley of attacks casting Kamala Harris as a radical extremist, claiming his de facto opponent for the White House has been the “ultraliberal driving force” behind Joe Biden’s policies.
+Former United States President Donald Trump has launched a torrent of attacks casting his rival Kamala Harris as a left-wing “extremist”, claiming the de facto presidential nominee for the Democratic Party has been the “ultraliberal driving force” behind Joe Biden’s policies.

-In his first public campaign event since Biden exited the presidential race and endorsed his vice president, Trump said that Harris would be the most left-wing occupant of the White House “times 10” if elected in November.
+In his first public campaign event since Biden, 81, exited the presidential race and endorsed his vice president, the Republican nominee said that Harris would be the most left-wing occupant of the White House “times 10” if elected in November.

 Keep readinglist of 4 items